 It is possible to lower your net investment income if you have the following:

-- You received self-employment income from your partnership or S corporation.
+- Received self-employment income from your partnership or S corporation.

-- You have a capital loss carryover from 2015 which includes a loss from a business property sale.
+- Have a capital loss carryover from 2015 which includes a loss from a business property sale.

 To avoid paying the extra net investment income tax and additional medicare tax, your goal should be to earn less than $200,000 as an individual or $250,000 as a couple.

 One of the best ways to be more flexible with your income is to start and operate a business.
 You have more flexibility in terms of receiving payment, purchasing business equipment, and investing in your companies future to adjust your income accordingly.

 For example, you can ask your vendor to pay you your fourth quarter receivables in the first quarter of next year if you think taxes will be more favorable.
 You can also decide to purchase your top of the line Macbook Pro and a company car in the current year if your income is much too high and is expected to decline next year.